Diathermy.

 The surgeon could even be the second conductor and get an electric shock.

-The risk of capacitive coupling increases with high voltages, so you won’t be zapping away with fulguration at laparoscopy.
+The risk of capacitive coupling increases with high voltages, so you will not be zapping away with fulguration at laparoscopy.

 The thinner the insulating layer, the closer the two conductors and the bigger the induced current.

-We’re back to inverse square laws, but they won’t feature in the MRCOG.
+We are back to inverse square laws, but they will not feature in the MRCOG.

 Thin insulation can be a design feature in a very slim instrument or occur with wear and tear.